This page tells you about the biological therapy drug bortezomib and its possible side effects. There are sections about

 - Other drugs you are having

-A study in mice published in 2009 found that green tea may stop bortezomib (Velcade) from working properly, so the authors of the study strongly recommend that people taking bortezomib do not drink green tea or take any green tea preparations.
+A study in mice published in 2009 found that green tea may stop bortezomib (Velcade) from working properly.
+The authors of the study strongly recommend that people taking bortezomib do not drink green tea or take any green tea preparations.

 This page does not list all the very rare side effects of this treatment that are very unlikely to affect you.
 For further information look at the Electronic Medicines Compendium website at www.medicines.org.uk.